iCliniq Logo

 • People around are trying to harass them.

-These thoughts create a fearful picture in the mind of an individual, which keeps them awake at night waiting for the person to come and attack; they at times, try to block the doors to prevent anyone from coming in.
+These thoughts create a fearful picture in the mind of an individual, which keeps them awake at night waiting for the person to come and attack; they, at times, try to block the doors to prevent anyone from coming in.
 These individuals also try to isolate themselves to prevent any threat to life.
 They also avoid engaging in any relationships due to a lack of trust.
-These individuals have firmly held beliefs though there is strong evidence of the contrary.
+These individuals have firmly held beliefs, though strong evidence supports them.
 If the stages progress, these individuals have thoughts or hear commanding voices and are compelled to follow those reel voices, which can turn life-threatening.
 The voice heard sometimes includes commands to kill oneself, or a belief is implanted that people around are harmful to them.

 What Are the Early Warning Signs of Paranoid Schizophrenia?